Jeremiah821/jeremiah/analysis/data-ideas.md

 *   Consider adding a "demos" or "examples" directory to showcase common use cases or specific features in action.
 *   Integrate a CONTRIBUTING.md file to guide potential contributors on how to get involved.

+1. Consider adding a CONTRIBUTING.md file to guide potential contributors.
+2. Implement robust error handling and logging mechanisms for better debugging.